RisSonthalia/Phishing-URL-Detector/README.md

 5. Create a new Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-* Thanks to all contributors who have helped in developing this tool

-* Special thanks to the cybersecurity community for providing valuable datasets and insights

 ## Contact

 For any queries or suggestions, please open an issue in the GitHub repository or contact the maintainers directly.